USDA-ARS-GBRU/ml-training-site/_pages/Agenda.md

 2:00 | Discussion of on microbiome applications in agriculture  | All 2:45 | Report of microbiome applications in agriculture  | All 3:00 | Break
-3:15 | Tutorial on differential expression in metatranscriptomes | All 4:30 | Workshop wrap-up and survey
+3:15 | Differential expression in metatranscriptomes | All
+4:30 | Workshop wrap-up and survey